BY2011/Torch-Utils/README.md

 1. Clone this repo
 2. Create a new contract outside this folder
 3. Import {contract}-base package from `packages/` folder.
-4. Copy all the files from selected contract, for example from `c
+4. Copy all the files from selected contract, for example from `contracts/mpc20`
+5. Run `cargo partisia-contract build --release` command.

+Or you can download pre-compiled artifacts from [`here`](https://github.com